BitSeal

 7. Self-attestation signature

 A detached Ed25519 signature over the canonical text of this document, signed by the Authority key itself, is available at /api/legal/ceremony-attestation.
-The endpoint returns a JSON bundle containing the canonical text that was signed, the Ed25519 signature, the public-key fingerprint, and a server-side timestamp.
+The endpoint returns a JSON bundle containing the canonical text that was signed, the Ed25519 signature, the public-key fingerprint, the canonical content fact-sheet, and a server-side timestamp.

 Signing a document about the Authority key with the Authority key is deliberately recursive and has one narrow property: it proves that whoever held the Authority key at the moment the endpoint was called was willing to bind themselves to the text of this document at that time.
 It does not prove that the signer is Orygn, that binding comes from the domain, TLS certificate, and corporate records.